HCUM/empiano/README.md

 ## Additional Information
-- In order to use this system, the data sent through the LSL stream has to have the following format:
+- Our system requires the data-samples sent through the LSL stream to have the following format:
 ([channel 1, channel 2, ...], timestamp)
 - For sending the sound-modulation MIDI messages to the music software, a virtual MIDI cable is required:
     - On **Windows**: Sometimes have an inbuilt **virtual MIDI cable** available,
     otherwise: use **loopMIDI** to create one yourself (http://www.tobias-erichsen.de/software/loopmidi.html).
     - On **MacOS**: usually there is an inbuilt virtual MIDI cable available: IAC driver
+    - The name of your virtual MIDI cable can be changed in the Settings

 ## Citing "Hit the Thumb Jack!"